Skip to Content

 Horse draw Sleigh ride at Lake Louise at Christmas

 Like many winter activities at Lake Louise, a horse-drawn sleigh ride is best done between mid-December and mid-April.
-The sleigh ride lasts 45-60 minutes and cost $45 per adult / $35 per child (under 2 years old is free).
-You can book your Lake Louise sleigh ride at the Brewster desk in the lower lobby of the Fairmont Chateau Lake Louise or online.
+The sleigh ride lasts 45-60 minutes and cost $52 per adult / $45 per child (under 2 years old is free).
+There are also private sleigh ride options.
+You can book your Lake Louise sleigh ride online here.

 5. Winter Walk at Lake Louise